COSC3020/theory-vs-practice-DJReflexive/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-  1) A possible scenerio is that the asymptotic analysis is often simplified to ignore constants.
-However, in reality, these constants do matter when it comes to the final run time of a program.
-It is simplified to give the reader an idea of how the algorithm *could* behave, but does not show the specific numbers and calculations involved.
+  1) One things that we mentioned in class is what the content of tree is.
+If the content is strings, for example, and most strings a short style text, like a Haiku, but, perhaps there a few strings that contain an entire novel.
+Being able to check for equality with a binary search tree, this could take some time if it comes across a few strings that contain a novel.
+    Perhaps there are certain strings that need processing in order to be compared, and similar things to this idea.
   2) A subtle thing that might be missed when thinking about asymptotic complexity is the fact that computers can only run so many processes at once.
 It is possible other programs on the computer are halting the algorithm from executing, causing a result that takes 100 seconds.
   3) Mentioned back in the first problem of this assignment is also the fact that it could be a slower machine and functions differently than most.
 As mentioned in class, timing algorithms with timers always leads to unexpected results.
 Asymptotic analysis is to get